Dare Ogunbowale Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Matchup vs. Indianapolis

-- Against the Colts, Ogunbowale's 12.5 rushing yards per game over his four career matchups are 33.0 fewer than his over/under in Sunday's game.
+- Ogunbowale has averaged 12.5 rushing yards per game in his four career matchups against the Colts, 31.0 fewer yards than his over/under in Sunday's game.

 Recent Performances

-- In last week's matchup against the Patriots, Ogunbowale carried the ball nine times for 36 yards (four yards per carry).
+- Against the Patriots last week, Ogunbowale rushed nine times for 36 yards (four yards per attempt).

 - He also hauled in two passes for 32 yards and scored one touchdown through the air.

-- Ogunbowale has rushed for 94 yards on 27 carries (31.3 yards per game) with one touchdown in his last three games.
+- Over his last three games, Ogunbowale has piled up 27 carries for 94 yards (31.3 per game) and one touchdown.

 Ogunbowale's Jacksonville Teammates